 Burns to the Eye

 The eyelids close quickly in a reflex reaction to protect the eyes from harm.
 However, irritating or harmful chemicals still sometimes get onto the surface of the eye, causing burns.
 The most dangerous chemical burns involve strong acids or alkali.
 Alkali burns tend to be more serious than acid burns.
-Alkali substances include lye (caustic soda), which is found in many drain cleaners.
+Alkali substances include lye and are most commonly found in lime products, concrete, plaster and mortar, oven and drain cleaners, dishwasher detergent, and fertilizers.
 Burns may involve liquids, which splash, or, less commonly, powdered material, which can blow into the eyes.

 Burns to the eye are very painful.
 Because the pain is so great, a person tends to keep the eyelids closed.
 Closed eyelids keep the substance against the eye for a prolonged period, which may worsen the damage.

 A chemical burn of the eye is treated immediately, even before medical personnel arrive.
 The eye is opened and flushed (irrigated) with water or saline.
-When burns are caused by strong acids or alkali or other severely caustic substances, the eye should be irrigated continuously for 30 to 120 minutes.
+When burns are caused by strong acids or alkali or other severely caustic substances, the eye should be irrigated continuously for at least 30 minutes or until the pH (a measure of the acidity or alkalinity) of the eye is normal.
 Irrigation can be continued where it began, in an ambulance, or in an emergency department.
 Because pain may make it difficult for the person to keep the injured eye open, another person may have to hold the eyelid open while the eye is irrigated.